jane-gray/analysisR/README.md

-# analysisR
+# Analysis Using R for Social Scientist
-Data analysis using R for Social Scientist (focusing on sociology and demography)
+Data analysis using R for Social Scientist (focusing on health sociology and demography)